schwannden/ndn-on-galileo/chapter2.md

 # The Commands

+* WARNING: This Section May Contain Outdated Information!
+For latest instruction, visit [Chapter 1: The Whole Story](chapter1.md)

-Notice this page is a sequence of commands without explainations.
+* WARNING: This page is a sequence of commands without explainations.
 By simply following this command, you might encounter bugs unexpected depending on your system.
-[The Whole Story](chapter1.md) presents a more detailed account and actions to take on senario.
-Also [The Whole Story](chapter1.md) provides most up-to-date information.
+[The Whole Story](chapter1.md) presents a more detailed account and actions to take on different senario.

 ### `On Debian 7.8`
 ```